SumoLogic/sumologic-documentation/docs/manage/connections-integrations/webhook-connections/set-up-webhook-connections.md

 If the connection is successful, you'll see a message appearing in the third-party tool.
 This won't contain any information from the scheduled search, it will just have the text in the payload.

-## Editing or deleting connections
+## Editing and deleting connections

 If a connection is changed, all scheduled searches that link to the connection are changed moving forward.
 No changes are made to previous searches.